 Do not, under any circumstances, send cash.

-Need-based aid is administered through the AU Central Office, which you can reach at 202-885-8000 or firstname.lastname@example.org.
-At the graduate level, it generally takes the form of a federal low-interest loan package.
-All eligible and interested students should fill out the FAFSA form upon application to SIS to begin the need-based financial aid process; there is no need to wait until you have an admissions decision from SIS.
+Federal loan is offered by the US federal government and administered through the AU Central Office once a FAFSA application has been submitted.
+Federal loan at the gradaute level usually includes Direct Unsubsidized Loan and Direct Graduate PLUS Loan.
+Graduate students are NOT eligible to receive the Federal Pell Grant nor the Direct Subsidized Loan.
+Questions about this should be directed to AU Central at 202-885-8000 or firstname.lastname@example.org.
+All eligible and interested students should fill out the FAFSA form upon application to SIS to begin the FAFSA process; there is no need to wait until you have an admission decision from SIS.
 The FAFSA code is 001434.

 The bulk of SIS aid is awarded to incoming students, though there are a limited number of fellowships available for continuing students.